 What areas interest you?

 Our efforts are extensive: from support and resources for foster care kids and children with special needs, to families who are struggling economically in our community.

 Core to our mission is the need to alleviate suffering in our community.
 Whether it’s learning to cope with childhood mental illness or struggling with a long-term or terminal medical issue, we support philanthropies providing hope in those areas.
 We’ve found that beyond the physical pain, it’s the suffering that comes of feeling confused, frightened and alone while in treatment that offers the most opportunity for support.

 Every age has its challenges.
 We work to help those in our community that most need assistance – from young children and teens who have developmental delays, to physically challenged people finding independence through the help of a Canine Companion service dog, to foster care children for whom the system has failed.
 Volunteering in our community benefits everyone.

 We have amazing young people in our community who are working hard to make their dreams a reality.
-Over the years, the Alamo Women’s Club has awarded several thousands of dollars in scholarships to graduating high school seniors, single moms returning to community college, and to young adults who are emancipated from foster care and are determined to start a new life for themselves.
+Over the years, the Alamo Women’s Club has awarded several thousands of dollars in scholarships to graduating high school seniors, single moms returning to community college, and young adults who are emancipated from foster care and determined to start a new life for themselves.